Harnessing the Power of Stories

 Getting your story to the right audience is the key to effecting lasting change.

-Seanchaí creatives are a group of committed volunteers who have worked with us to shape our first story.
+Seanchaí Associate Creatives are a group of committed volunteers who have worked with us to shape our first story.

 The Seanchaí Collective have commissioned a group of Coventry based creatives to work on the telling of our first story, the story of Message to Margaret.